If changes are agreed

 If you have agreed changes with employee representatives, such as a recognised trade union, it can sometimes be helpful for you to work together to communicate the changes to the affected employees.
 This can help provide clarity and reassurance that employee representatives have influenced and support the change.

 Monitoring the changes

-After changes have been introduced, you should continue to keep open communication with employees and review:
+After changes have been introduced, you should continue to keep open communication with employees for an appropriate period and review:

 - if the changes are working as expected for everyone involved